erykjj/jwlmanager/res/HELP.md

 #### Mask

 If you need to share your complete archive but have some personal or confidential information, you can use this option to obfuscate the text fields in your archive.
 The length of the text remains the same, leaving all numbers and punctuation in place, but alphabetic characters are over-written with meaningless expressions such as 'obscured', 'yada', 'bla', 'gibberish' or 'børk'.
-To confirm: check the detailed view or right-click on a Notes item to see the preview.
+To confirm, view the Notes in the Data Viewer.
 Only tags are not obscured.

 #### Reindex